vmware-archive/virtual-security-module/doc/HOWTO.md

 Here are a few important top-level options:
 * -t, --token: you must provide a valid JWT token for interaction with the server.
   You receive a JWT token after successfully logging into the server.
-* -u, --url: you can provide the server's URL (both http and https is are supported).
+* -u, --url: you can provide the server's URL (both http and https are supported).
 The default is "http://localhost:8080", which works in the default test configuration.
 You can also use "https://localhost:8443" with the default test configuration.